haydn-smith/waves/README.md

 * Finalise dialog
 * Record tile image GIF

 I could not have built this game without my friends.
-I hope I make waves in their lives, too.
+I hope I can make waves in their lives, too.